What are alt attributes useful for?

 The

-attribute is
+alt attribute is

-defined in a set of tags (namely, img
+defined in a set of tags (namely, img,

-and optionally for input
+area and optionally for input

-) to allow you to provide a
+and applet) to allow you to provide a

 text equivalent for the object.